chen42/RatsPub/Readme.md

 You should see 2473 abstracts in the test.xml file.

 ## planned
-* NLP analysis of the senences (topic modeling, ranking, etc.)
+* NLP analysis of the sentences (topic modeling, ranking, etc.)